NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Get Organized

 You need to place parts carefully and precisely.
 You also need to work somewhat quickly.
-With practice, you can place a board like the BBB in 10 minutes.
-You should not take more than an 45 minutes.
+With practice, you can place a board like the charger in 10 minutes.
+You should not take more than an an hour to do your quadcopter.
 Getting organized will help you meet this goal.

 1. Get _everything_ you need together at once.
 2. Collect all the parts you will need (see below).
-For the BBB assembly, you will need 1 packet of each type of part.
-They will be laid out for you.
 3. Have a clean work area (preferably with a white surface).
 The parts are _tiny_.
 The less stuff there is around, the less likely you are to lose anything.
 3. Allow adequate time.
     * Paste has a limited working time, and the course staff are not around forever.
-    * For the BBB, Assembly will take ~0.5 hour.
+    * For the quadcopter, assembly will probably take ~1.5 hour.
 Reflowing takes ~12 minutes.
 Something will go wrong, budget an extra ~15min.
-    * So, you shouldn't start assembly unless you have _at least_ 1 hour left in class.
+    * So, you need to start assembly at the beginning of class.
-    * For quadcopter or the remote, allocate 2 hours.
 5. Eat something before hand.
 You need to patient and steady.

-Most of the parts come on paper or plastic tape.
-We have cut the tape to the right length for you and labeled them.
-There are part portions available in the size required for the BBB and for the typical number of parts needed for your quadcopters.
-This means you should take 1 piece of tape for each type of part on your board.

-The throughhole parts are mostly loose.
-Take just as many as you need.

 ### Placing Parts